opendicom/DECK_WebTransport/doc/subprojects/DECK/README.md

-DECK is a format of diccionary key-value.
+DECK is a diccionary key-value format.

 The keys are ordered and written as bytes strings.
 They length vary between 16 bytes and 192 (most extreme case) by 8 bytes steps.